2017 Legislative Agenda

 - Reduce the administrative, regulatory and tax burden imposed on family physicians.

-Support legislation improving Washington residents’ access to high quality primary care services, including any to:
+Supported legislation improving Washington residents’ access to high-quality primary care services, including any to:

 - Further allow and encourage the use of telemedicine.